malgorzatadoniec/Portfolio/README.md

 I am a graduate of the course preparing for work as a manual tester, during which I gained theoretical knowledge in the field of the ISTQB Certificate and practical knowledge, allowing me to take my first steps in the profession.

-Currently, as part of the internship program at CGI, I am developing my practical skills as a tester and analyst.
-The project I am working on concerns the development of a data warehouse for an external client from insurance industry.
+Currently, I am working on test automation project (in Postman and Cypress) for an external cilent from the insurance industry and developing my practical skills as a tester and analyst.
+Previously, I worked on project involving construction of a data warehouse for an external client (also from the insurance industry).

-In my free time, I learn on my own basics of Python, HTML, CSS and the Cypress tool.
+In my free time, I learn on my own basics of HTML, CSS and JS.

 My goals for the near future are:
-- develop knowledge of the Cypress tool
+- develop knowledge of Cypress and Postman
-- learning the basics of working with tools such as Postman and Selenium
+- learning the basics of working with Selenium
 - develop knowledge of HTML, CSS and Java Script
-- develop knowledge of Python

 <p align="justify">You're welcome to visit my <a href="www.linkedin.com/in/małgorzata-doniec-715576216">LinkedIn</a> page! </p>

 ## Skills

+- creating automated tests in Cypress and Postman
 - creating test scenarios based on analysis of internal software structure and project’s specifications
 - performing manual tests and executing test scenarios
 - reporting defects